 - Blueberries require 1 inch of water per week most of the year.

-- Watering needs increase to 4 inches per week during fruiting.
+- Watering needs to increase to 4 inches per week during fruiting.

 - Set up drip irrigation to keep your blueberry cultivars well watered.